Privacy Policy

 • We do not include PHI in log files, error reports, analytics, or email/SMS message bodies.

-• We do not display PHI to any party until HIPAA consent has been accepted by the Patient User.
+• We do not display PHI to any party until consent has been accepted by the Referred Individual.

 5. Data Retention